nateconley/LocalWeatherApp/README.md

-### LocalWeatherApp

-#Local Weather App project for Free Code Camp

-This project will offer users the ability to get the local weather for their location, or for another zip code.

-Client-side will use vanilla SASS and JavaScript.

-Node will handle the API call.
+#LocalWeatherApp

+LocalWeatherApp uses the geolocation API and the Open Weather API to retrieve user's current weather information.

+This project uses Angular and Bootstrap on the front end, and Node, Express, and other node modules on the back end.
+Jade was used for templating.
+While this could have been a much simpler application, building a back end let me hide the API key information from users.